-- You want to fully withdraw your money from your pension pot over a period of your choice. - You do not want the value of your pension pot to go up and down depending on investment performance, and you want to know exactly how much you'll receive back and when. - You want to use your pension pot to provide you with an income for a specific period, for example: - to bridge the gap to an alternative source of retirement income such as a final salary pension, or - if you're deferring your State Pension to increase the amount of income it pays you, or so that it pays you a lump sum.
+- You want your pension pot to provide you with regular income payments over a period of your choice, with a fixed maturity value at the end of the period. - You do not want the value of your pension pot to go up and down depending on investment performance, and you want to know exactly how much you will receive back and when. - You want a fixed maturity value at the end of the plan term that you can use as you wish.
+For example, you'll be able to: - buy another fixed term plan, - purchase a lifetime annuity, - transfer to another pension scheme of your choice, or - take it as a lump sum, that would be subject to income tax.